afollestad/material-dialogs/README.md

 dialog.show();
 ```

-Once you the dialog is shown, you can dismiss it:
+Once the dialog is shown, you can dismiss it:

 ```java
 dialog.dismiss();